garlos-gn/Image-Processing-With-MATLAB/README.md

 - Pattern detection

 2. In the "Image segmentation" folder, there's two different MATLAB scripts that segmentates different coin images by using mathematical morphology
+- In the "segmentation.m" script different segmentation techniques are studied, and finally it is chosen one implementation.
+-